Information for image users

 You can look up the visual creators for whom Pictoright manages the individual author’s rights.
 You can use the Request for Permission form to arrange the permission and the fee for the use with Pictoright.
 If the maker is not signed up with us, you need to arrange this directly with the artist themselves to their heirs.

 Request for permission

-By submitting a REQUEST FOR PERMISSION you comply with the requirements of the Auteurswet (Copyright Act).
+By submitting a request for permission you comply with the requirements of the Auteurswet (Copyright Act) and the General Conditions Pictoright.
 Once we have received your request, permission will be requested from the artist and the royalty will be calculated.
 You will receive an invoice based on a standard list of charges, after which you can publish the image.
 Pictoright will arrange the further financial settlement with the artist.

 Pictoright applies standard fees and general charging terms for the use of works.
 These fees depend on – for example – the purpose of the use, the format and the print run.
-The tariff list can be viewed HERE.
-The charging terms can be found HERE.
+The tariff list can be viewed by clicking here..
+The charging terms can be found here: Algemene Tariefbepalingen.

 If you are resident in one of the countries where Pictoright has a sister organisation, you can arrange the permission through that sister organisation.